 My focus has been creative nonfiction, particularly the essay form, but I also write fiction.
 It took some time to get here—my shift to writing happened after years in corporate and nonprofit positions—but I am glad that I can do what I love.

 I completed the Creative Writing program at The University of Chicago Graham School, where I met many wonderful writers, and I attend and participate in writing workshops and conferences.
-I graduated from the University of Notre Dame and have an MBA from Duke University.
+I graduated from the University of Notre Dame and have an MBA from the Fuqua School of Business at Duke University.

 In addition to writing, I speak to groups and in workshops, as a presenter and panelist.
 Anything that gets me out, meeting new people and talking, I usually enjoy.
 Pilates works out the kinks, and walking or yard work give me time to revise in my mind before I head back to my desk.